icewolfz/jiMUD/docs/codeeditor.md

 ## Known issues

-- `Slow performance` Make sure you are not using --disable-gpu, with out the gpu it can cause slow perfmance from maps taking 10 to 100 times longer to load
+- `Slow performance` Make sure you are not using --disable-gpu, with out the gpu it can cause slow performance from maps taking 10 to 100 times longer to load
 - Missing context menus, will be addressed in future releases